jakeols/css-cleaner/Readme.md

 ```

 # Config
-Setup a simple config file to set `.css` file locations and `.html` file locations. `cssFilePath` and `htmlFilePath` can be directories, and can contain any file types.
+Setup a simple config file called `config.json` to set `.css` file locations and `.html` file locations. `cssFilePath` and `htmlFilePath` can be directories, and can contain any file types.
+See example below or `config.json.example` file.

 ```json
 {